simonswain/straw/README.md

 to install it as a service.

 Place this something like `/etc/init/myapp.conf`.
-The path to your node binary may be different, articularly if you are using nvm.
+The path to your node binary may be different, particularly if you are using nvm.

 ```
 #!upstart